wallabag/wallabag/docs/en/user/parameters.rst

 -----------------------------

 Here is the last version of the default `app/config/parameters.yml` file.
 Be sure that yours respects this one.
-If you don't know which parameter you need to set, please leave the default one.
+If you don't know which value you need to set, please leave the default one.

 .. code-block:: yml